Dynatrace/Dynatrace-AppMon-Tomcat-Agent-Ansible/README.md

 This role makes the Java Agent available to Apache Tomcat by injecting an *-agentpath* option into the ```CATALINA_OPTS``` (or any other) environment variable in a file (typically an executable script).
 It is assumed that this script either executes Tomcat directly or is sourced by another script before Tomcat is executed.

+**Note**: You have to restart your application after placing the agent.

 **Note**: Currently, we support only Linux hosts, support for installing Windows hosts is in the making.

 ## Download